[Job Market Paper] The Macroeconomic Effects of Tax Competition: the Brazilian "Fiscal War'' and Public Goods Underprovision [Draft]

-The costs of running a minority government
+The costs of running a minority government [Draft]

 Executive branch representatives must garner support from elected legislative officials to govern.
 Building a legislative majority is an important stepping stone in most executive-branch mandates.
 This majority-building process may, however, impose significant costs upon society.
 Using a regression discontinuity design, I show that municipalities in Brazil whose mayors hold few seats in the municipal chamber experience substantially more turnover in their bureaucracy.
 RD estimates demonstrate that non-tenured civil servants are hired (+46.7 percent) and fired (+37.5 percent) at substantially higher rates under minority mayors.
 This turnover is not confined to high-ranking government positions but extends to roles filled by both skilled and unskilled public servants.
 Using teacher and school principal surveys, I show that these new hires are generally inexperienced workers who fall short in indicators of job performance.
 Ultimately, municipalities that elect a mayor with limited legislative support experience a significant drop in standardized test scores (-0.048 to -0.073 std. dev.).